charlotteharrison1/votecost/README.md

 The infrastructure is deployed using Terraform.
 The state is held in an s3 bucket.
 You need to change the name of the bucket in `main.tf` to one you own if you want to deploy to your AWS account.

+# In this fork
+I make some modifications to the frontend so that you can select multiple constituencies for comparison.
+They automatically appear in different colours for easy distinction, but this can be made into a toggleable option.

 ## The front end

 The front end is a one page website built on Vuejs and Vuetify.